aolivacce/8-week-SQL-challenge/Case Study #3 - Foodie Fi /README.md

 GROUP BY next_plan_id
 ORDER BY next_plan_id;
 ```

-Result:
+**Result:**

-7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
+7. What is the customer count and percentage breakdown of all 5 plan_name values at 20-12-31?

-Query:
 ```sql
 WITH customer_breakdown AS (
   SELECT plan_id, COUNT(DISTINCT customer_id) AS customers